Evelyn Francis Snow

 Evelyn Francis Snow was born in Columbus, Ohio and was the first woman to run for Governor in the state in 1922.
 She ultimately lost in the primary, coming in eight out of the twelve that ran.
 She was married and had a daughter, Charles A. Snow.
 She died of a heart attack on July 4, 1946.

 Personal life

-Snow was an original member of the Ohio State Board of Censorship.
+Snow was raised in Mount Vernon, Ohio.
+She was an original member of the Ohio State Board of Censorship.
 In 1926, she attended the county W.C.T.U mid-year meeting in the Uhrichsville Methodist Church.
 At that meeting, Snow addressed the need for more strict movie censorship.

 Snow spoke in Marysville, Ohio in July 1926.
 Many were in attendance as Snow spoke on "True Patriotism."
 She was received well and called a very pleasing speaker.

 In August 1926, Snow spoke at the Canton Republican Women's Club.
 One hundred Republican women were in attendance.

 On July 4, 1946, Snow died of a heart attack.
 Her funeral was held in Mt.
 Vernon, Ohio on July 6, 1946.